andgoldin/JSouL/README.md

 JSouL
 =====

-A simple and easy-to-use Java API for music programming using MIDI.
+A simple and easy-to-use Java API for constructing MIDI sequences and reading/writing MIDI files.